-When you consider how many individuals struggle with addiction, it’s almost impossible to not wonder, what causes drug addiction?
+When you consider how many individuals struggle with addiction, it’s almost impossible not to wonder, what causes drug addiction?

-While scientists work to truly understand the bizarre of what causes drug abuse, there are some factors that they’ve already pinpointed as having an impact.
+While scientists work to understand the bizarre of what causes drug abuse, there are some factors that they’ve already pinpointed as having an impact.

 Psychological factors include: